aws-amplify/docs/cli-toolchain/plugins.md

 * [amplify-category-video](https://www.npmjs.com/package/amplify-category-video)
 * [amplify-category-docs](https://www.npmjs.com/package/amplify-category-docs)

+Plugins enable you to add additional commands and functionality to existing Amplify CLI.
+This section goes through the steps to create, publish and consume a plugin package, and explains the folder structure and key files in the plugin package.
+Click [here]({%if jekyll.environment == 'production'%}{{site.amplify.docs_baseurl}}{%endif%}/cli-toolchain/usage#architecture) for detailed explanations of the Amplify CLI plugin architecture, plugin types and plugin platform events.

 ## Authoring a CLI Plugin

-Plugins enable you to add additional commands and functionality to existing Amplify CLI.
-This tutorial goes through the steps needed to create a utility plugin like the <a href="https://github.com/aws-amplify/amplify-cli/tree/master/packages/amplify-codegen" target="_blank">`amplify-codegen`</a> plugin.
+The Amplify CLI provides the command `amplify plugin init` (with alias `amplify plugin new`) for the development of plugins.
+This command first collects requirements, and then creates the skeleton of the plugin package for you to start the development.
+The newly created plugin is added to your local Amplify CLI plugin platform, so you can conveniently test its functionalities while it is being developed.
+It can be easily removed form the local plugin platform with the `amplify plugin remove` command, and added back with the `amplify plugin add` command.

 ### Step 1: Install Amplify CLI